D-Robotics/hobot_trigger/trigger_node/README.md

 1. Compilation Environment Confirmation
    - X3 Ubuntu system is installed on the board.
    - The current compilation terminal has set the TogetheROS environment variable: `source PATH/setup.bash`.
-Where PATH is the installation path of TogetheROS.- ROS2 compilation tool colcon has been installed, installation command: `pip install -U colcon-common-extensions`
+Where PATH is the installation path of TogetheROS.
+   - ROS2 compilation tool colcon has been installed, installation command: `pip install -U colcon-common-extensions`

 2. Compilation
    Compilation command: `colcon build --packages-select trigger_node --cmake-args -DBUILD_HBMEM=ON`